standardebooks/tools/README.md

 -	### `se build-images`

-	Build ebook cover and titlepage images in a Standard Ebook source directory and place the output in DIRECTORY/src/epub/images/.
+	Build ebook cover and titlepage images in a Standard Ebook source directory and place the output in `DIRECTORY/src/epub/images/`.

 -	### `se build-manifest`

-	Generate the <manifest> element for the given Standard Ebooks source directory and write it to the ebook’s metadata file.
+	Generate the `<manifest>` element for the given Standard Ebooks source directory and write it to the ebook’s metadata file.

 -	### `se build-spine`

-	Generate the <spine> element for the given Standard Ebooks source directory and write it to the ebook’s metadata file.
+	Generate the `<spine>` element for the given Standard Ebooks source directory and write it to the ebook’s metadata file.

 -	### `se build-title`

-	Generate the title of an XHTML file based on its headings and update the file’s <title> element.
+	Generate the title of an XHTML file based on its headings and update the file’s `<title>` element.

 -	### `se build-toc`